quanguefa23/COVID19-Model/README.md

 # STATISTICAL MODELS FOR COVID19
-Final project statistics and application subject
+Final project of statistics and application subject

 ## Members:
 1712702 - Nguyen Ha Quang